dmtrkzkv/fine_conference_app/README.md

 Once built, `<conference_name>_app.html` is the whole app.
 Open it directly in a browser, host it anywhere as a static file, or (if you're an organizer) send it to attendees.
 There's nothing else to deploy.

-If your conference does **not** yet have a subdirectory, you'll need to set one up first.
-See [Adding a new conference](#adding-a-new-conference) below.
+If your conference does **not** yet have a subdirectory, it will need to be set up first.
+See [Curation: Adding a new conference](#curation-adding-a-new-conference) below.

 ## How it works

 The project is a small pipeline.
-Each conference lives in its own subdirectory and produces one self-contained HTML app.
-The two shared scripts in the root — `build_conference_app.py` and `build_affiliation_map.py` — are conference-agnostic and never need to change; everything specific to a given conference lives in its subdirectory.

-For a conference that already has a subdirectory, `make_app.py` runs the whole pipeline for you (see [Usage](#usage) above).
-If the subdirectory doesn't exist yet, two pieces have to be created for that conference before it can be built:

-1. **A way to download the program.** Each conference needs a downloader that fetches its raw source material (the program documents and schedule) and saves it into that conference's `data/` directory.
-This is different for every conference and can be done manually if needed.
-2. **A way to generate the conference JSON.** Each conference also needs a processor that turns those raw files into a single, clean `conference_data.json` (the data file representing all of the conference data).
-All conference-specific work (recovering full author and speaker names, classifying session and talk types, rendering abstract math, attaching presiders, and so on) happens here.

-Once those two exist and have produced a `conference_data.json`, the shared builder takes over: `build_conference_app.py` splices the JSON into the HTML template and writes the finished `conference_app.html`.
+Each conference has its own subdirectory under `scripts/`, while the shared app builder is conference-agnostic.

+For an already-supported conference, `make_app.py` runs the full pipeline: it obtains any needed program files, generates `conference_data.json`, and builds a single self-contained HTML app.

+For a new conference, see [Curation: Adding a new conference](#curation-adding-a-new-conference).

-## Adding a new conference
+## Curation: Adding a new conference

 If your conference doesn't have a subdirectory yet, you will need to create one.
-This requires two scripts: a downloader and a processor.
+This is called curation, and you are credited for it.

+A curated conference consists of two scripts:

+1. **A downloader** (`fetch_program_<conf>.py`)
+2. **A processor** (`process_program_<conf>.py`)

+### Downloader

-**The downloader** (`fetch_program_<conf>.py`) is responsible for getting the conference's raw source material onto disk and saving it into the subdirectory's `data/` directory.
+The downloader is responsible for getting the conference's raw source material onto disk and saving it into the subdirectory's `data/` directory.
 This is the only part of the pipeline that should touch the network.

-A downloader can use whatever approach fits your conference's source, or you can download program files yourself manually.
-All that matters is that it ends with the required input files saved in `data/`.
+A downloader can use whatever approach fits your conference's source, or users can download program files themselves manually.
+The required input files should always be saved in `data/`.

+### Processor

-**The processor** (`process_program_<conf>.py`) reads those raw files entirely offline and produces a single `conference_data.json` matching the schema documented in [CONFERENCE_JSON.md](docs/CONFERENCE_JSON.md).
-That schema is source-agnostic, so completely different conferences with completely different processors can emit the same shape and use the same builder.
+The processor reads those raw files entirely offline and produces a single `conference_data.json` matching the schema documented in [`docs/CONFERENCE_JSON.md`](docs/CONFERENCE_JSON.md).

+That schema is source-agnostic, so completely different conferences with completely different processors can emit the same structure and use the same builder.

-Because the builder and the app itself are not conference-dependent, no changes to the shared scripts are needed once those two exist.
-The same `python make_app.py <conf>` command will then build your conference just like any other.
+This is also where conference-specific cleanup and enrichment happens, including things like:

+- Recovering full author and speaker names
+- Classifying session and talk types
+- Attaching presiders and metadata
+- Normalizing affiliations

+### Curator credit

+A conference curator is a person who created and maintains the downloader/processor pair for a conference.
+Curators are credited in the generated app.

 ## Requirements